 If your business is considered a micro business, your supplier will send you a renewal letter at least three months prior to your contract’s end date.
 This letter will tell you when your contract is due to end, and it will inform you of the rollover and out-of-contract rates available to you with your current supplier.
 As aforementioned, these rates are likely to be expensive, so it’s highly recommended that you switch energy suppliers to find a cheaper deal.

 The best way to switch business energy suppliers is through an energy comparison site like Love Energy Savings.
 We can help you compare the best energy deals on the market to find a suitable tariff for your business.

-We’ll also manage the switching process for you and get in touch with your old and new supplier to arrange a change over date.
-The switching process tends to take around 4-6 weeks, but don’t worry, your energy supply will remain intact and we’ll keep you updated every step of the way.
+We’ll also manage the switching process for you and get in touch with your old and new suppliers to arrange a change-over date.
+The switching process tends should take about five working days, but don’t worry, your energy supply will remain intact and we’ll keep you updated every step of the way.

 Try our free comparison tool today to get started with your business energy supplier switch.

 Compare Prices Now